gbowne1/codebooker/docs/DEVSETUP.md

 You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).

-To learn React, check out the [React documentation](https://react.dev/), and to delve deeper even deeper,skip to this [section](#react-development)
+To learn React, check out the [React documentation](https://react.dev/), and to delve deeper even deeper, check out this [section](#react-development)

 ## Setting Up

 It is advisable to work on this project using an IDE rather than through the github repository workspace; as this makes it easier to make changes to this project using git commands.

-Now to setup your local repository in your IDE perform these next steps.
+Follow these next steps to setup your local repository in your IDE.

 ## Clone this repository <a name="clone"></a>
-This simply means replicating the files in this repository in your IDE workspace.
+This simply means replicating the files in this project in your IDE workspace.

 ### Step 1

 Navigate to your forked repository, on the left side of your screen click on the drop down with "code" written on it.
-This will bring out a small dialog box; make no changes to this box but simply copy the url.
+This will pop up a small dialog box; make no changes to this box but simply copy the url.

 ![](./Clone.png)